 When you pay off your cards (annual fee or no) every month, you’ll never pay a cent in interest.
 And if your card has no annual fee, you can get all of your rewards for free.

-I’ve decided to pick up a couple this weekend (the Citi Hilton Visa and Discover It), and am already looking forward to the positive effects they’ll have.
+I’ve decided to pick up a couple this weekend, and am already looking forward to the positive effects they’ll have.
 Not to mention the sweet rewards!